opea-project/GenAIExamples/ChatQnA/README.md

 docker compose -f docker_compose.yaml up -d
 ```

-Refer to the [Xeon Guide](./docker/xeon/README.md) for more instructions on building docker images manually.
+Refer to the [Xeon Guide](./docker/xeon/README.md) for more instructions on building docker images from source.

 ## Deploy ChatQnA on NVIDIA GPU